-The Seminary keeps all academic records and correspondence from or about a student in his/ her academic file until he/she graduates, including Seminary application, recommendations, all post-secondary transcripts, and the Pentecostal Theological Seminary transcript.
-These remain the property of the Seminary.
-After graduation, the file is purged and only the application documents (i.e., application form, autobiography, transcripts of prior academic records, and transcript from The Pentecostal Theological Seminary) will be made a part of the permanent file.
-Portfolio materials collected to demonstrate student's achievement of program outcomes may be retained in the Student Academics Office .
+The Seminary maintains academic records in many media forms for each enrolled student.
+These records are the property of the Pentecostal Theological Seminary.
+After graduation, digital copies of the graduate's admission documents (i.e., application, autobiography, transcripts of prior academic records) and the transcript from the Pentecostal Theological Seminary are designated as a permanent record.
+Portfolio materials collected to demonstrate the student's achievement of program outcomes may be retained in the Student Academics Office.
 Release of information to third parties shall be made only at the written request of the student or by subpoena, except in cases of grave injustices and crimes.